ardnew/svngrab/README.md

 options:
   -f path
-        Use configuration file at path (default "svngrab.yml") -h    show the extended help cruft
+        use configuration [f]ile at path (default "svngrab.yml") -h    show the extended [h]elp cruft
+  -q    [q]uiet, output as little as possible
+  -u    if all working copies are [u]p-to-date, exit immediately (code 2) -x path
+        e[x]port results as shell environment script at path (or "-" stdout, "+" stderr)

 variables:
   Several elements of the configuration file support builtin and user-defined